 Jake Trybulski and Drake Dunaway report from northeast Arizona, where much of the land of the Navajo Nation is dry, rocky and dotted with dense sagebrush.
 Yet a growing number of Navajo are taking to the desert with clubs, balls and tees.
 Called “Rez golf,” the pursuit is both a competitive sport and a family pastime.

 For these homeless individuals, comfort comes with a collar

 Samie Gebers reports that an estimated 5 to 10 percent of the million homeless individuals across the U.S. have pets.
 For the first time, an Arizona survey of local homeless populations has begun to gather information about these animal companions as well as their humans.
 Gebers reports on the bond connecting person and pet when all they have is each other.

 Why current U.S. immigration challenge reflects ‘complete political failure’

 Federal immigration officials in El Paso say they’re overwhelmed by a massive influx of families seeking asylum.
 U.S. Customs and Border Protection has responded to the surge by moving personnel in from other areas, but that could exacerbate the problem by further slowing processing of asylum requests.
 PBS NewsHour’s Amna Nawaz begins our coverage, with reporting and production help from the Cronkite News Center at Arizona PBS.

 Worried about your water?
 Documentary shares stories of communities taking action

 The Flint, Michigan, lead contamination disaster in 2015 raised awareness about the dangers of unsafe water.
-A new documentary, “Troubled Water,” created by journalism students at Arizona State University, explores how communities around the nation are affected, and how grassroots efforts are fighting back to bring clean water to families.
+A 2017 documentary, “Troubled Water,” created by journalism students at Arizona State University, explores how communities around the nation are affected, and how grassroots efforts are fighting back to bring clean water to families.
 Judy Woodruff reports.